anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 }

 ~~~~
-{: #rvr title='Representation of registrar-voucher-request' artwork-align="left"}
+{: #rvr title='Representation of RVR' artwork-align="left"}

-The registrar SHALL send the registrar-voucher-request (RVR) to the MASA endpoint by HTTP POST: "/.well-known/brski/requestvoucher"
+The registrar SHALL send the RVR to the MASA endpoint by HTTP POST: "/.well-known/brski/requestvoucher"

-The registrar-voucher-request Content-Type header field is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`
+The RVR Content-Type header field is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`

-The registrar-voucher-request (RVR) SHOULD set the Accept header indicating the desired media type for the voucher-response.
+The RVR SHOULD set the Accept header indicating the desired media type for the voucher-response.
 The media type is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-Once the MASA receives the registrar-voucher-request (RVR) it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.
+Once the MASA receives the RVR it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.

 In addition, the following processing SHALL be performed for PVR data contained in RVR "prior-signed-voucher-request" field:

 * agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the LDevID(Reg) certificate.
-  If so, it MUST correspond to the LDevID(Reg) certificate used to sign the registrar-voucher-request (RVR).
+  If so, it MUST correspond to the LDevID(Reg) certificate used to sign the RVR.
   Note: Correspond here relates to the case that a single LDevID(Reg) certificate is used or that different LDevID(Reg) certificates are used, which are issued by the same CA.

 * agent-signed-data: The MASA MAY verify this field to issue "agent-proximity" assertion.
-  If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the registrar-voucher-request (RVR).
+  If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the RVR.
   The LDevID(RegAgt) EE certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
-  If the assertion "agent-proximity" is requested, the registrar-voucher-request MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of either the LDevID(RegAgt) EE certificate of registrar-voucher-request (RVR) or of pledge-voucher-request (PVR) from "prior-signed-voucher-request" field.
+  If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of either the LDevID(RegAgt) EE certificate of RVR or of PVR from "prior-signed-voucher-request" field.
   It can be verified by the MASA that it was issued by the same domain CA as the LDevID(Reg) EE certificate.
   If the "agent-sign-cert" field is not provided, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified"
   Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) EE certificate is issued by a sub-CA and not the domain CA known to the MASA.
   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.

 If validation fails, the MASA SHOULD respond with an HTTP error code to the registrar.
 The HTTP error codes are kept the same as defined in section 5.6 of {{RFC8995}}, <!-- XXX -->and comprise the codes: 403, 404, 406, and 415.